rizo/io/README.md

 # Flow

-(_Unreleased_)
+_Work in progress_

-Simple, secure and composable abstraction for efficient stream processing in a purely functional fashion.
+Simple, secure and composable abstraction for efficient stream processing.

-This library implements the _iteratees_ style of data processing.
-Iteratees address the problem of doing incremental, composable I/O without being lazy.
+This library implements flow-based programming primitives for data processing.
+An application can be viewed as a network of asynchronous processes, called _nodes_ in this library, communicating by means of streams of structured data chunks.

 ### Features